-- Women’s Services, Surgical and procedural areas will continue to permit one support person/care partner per patient.
-Labor & Delivery patients are allowed one support person of the mother's choosing for the duration of the hospital stay.
-No substitutions allowed
+- Women’s Services, surgical and procedural areas will continue to permit one support person/care partner per patient.
+Labor & Delivery patients are allowed one support person (includes doulas) of the mother's choosing for the duration of the hospital stay.
+No substitutions are allowed.

-- Northside Hospital Special Care Nurseries will permit one primary caregiver to visit their infant in the NICU for one hour each day, and this may be extended to four hours for discharge training.
+- Northside Hospital Special Care Nurseries will permit two primary caregivers to visit their infant in the NICU for eight hours each day; this may be extended by four hours for discharge training.
 Northside staff will continue to provide resources – including tablets for live streaming and emailed photographs – to enable visitors to connect with the babies.

 - Patients undergoing outpatient surgery or procedures are allowed one visitor in the waiting room.

-- There may be additional exceptions as determined by hospital leadership for patients receiving end of life care, rapid decline in condition, emergency care, behavioral health concerns, or other unique patient conditions
+- Exceptions may be made for patients receiving end-of-life care, rapid decline in condition, emergency care, behavioral health concerns or other unique patient conditions.

-- Wear a facemask/cloth face covering at all times while in the facility
+- Wear a facemask covering their mouth and nose at all times while in the facility.

 - Visitors with a positive screen will not be permitted to enter the facility